Free Learning and Development Opportunities

 - FIT's free online modules are designed to help programs implement integrated treatment for co-occurring disorders (COD).
 FIT's practical approach features concise, half-hour, online learning modules.
 Along with these learning modules, FIT offers online implementation support to program leaders, clinical supervisors and practitioners through webinars.

 - Provides an opportunity to participate in web-based training that is delivered by experts from OASAS and the provider network.
 This is a series of 90-minute programs designed to enhance the skills and knowledge of individuals working in the addictions field.
 Registration is required.
-Section determinations for the CASAC and/or CPP/CPS are identified on this site for each course.
+These courses satisfy credentialing requirements.

-- The National Center on Substance Abuse and Child Welfare offers online tutorials for specific target audiences.
-The tutorials focus on the subjects of substance abuse and child welfare; they support and facilitate collaboration between the child welfare system, the substance abuse treatment system and the courts.
-There is no cost to enroll in the online tutorials
+On-line self-tutorials that focus on the subjects of substance abuse and child welfare.
+The tutorials support and facilitate collaboration between the child welfare system, the substance abuse treatment system and the courts.
+For more information, go to http://www.ncsacw.samhsa.gov/training/default.aspx.
+These courses satisfy credentialing requirements.

-- The New York State Department of Health (DoH) offers training online.
-This training is offered to health and human service providers at no cost and include trainings on: Hepatitis, TB, LGBT, STDs and other related topics.
-The trainings have been reviewed and approved by OASAS to satisfy the requirements for CASAC, CPP or CPS initial credentialing and/or renewal.
+The New York State DOH’s Statewide Calendar of HIV/AIDS Training is available on-line at http://www.hivtrainingny.org/ These trainings are offered to health and human service providers at no cost and include trainings on: Hepatitis, TB, STDs and other related topics.
+These courses satisfy credentialing requirements.

 - OCFS offers training for mandated reporters in New York state so that every mandated reporter has the knowledge and skills to be able to: effectively report child abuse or maltreatment/neglect to the NYS Child Abuse and Maltreatment Register.
-These trainings satisfy the initial credentialing requirements for CASAC Section 4 and CPP/CPS Section 3 and the one-time requirement for renewal of the CASAC, CPGC, CPP and CPS.
+These courses satisfy credentialing requirements.

 - Assessment of Suicidal Risk Using the Columbia Suicide Severity Rating Scale (C-SSRS) provides an overview of the instrument and teaches the learner how and when to administer it in real world settings.